juliandeanmoran/SNCI_track/README.md

     * .tsv of average pixel intensity data for RFP, GFP, and GFP / RFP will automatically save to disk

-    + if GUI does not close and script appears to stall, try clicking close (X) button on GUI window again; you may need to do this after every time you close another window (e.g. plot window, test frame window); this is a known issue if using some versions of tkinter; author is currently working on fixing it
+    + if GUI does not close and script appears to stall, try clicking close (X) button on GUI window again; you may need to do this after every time you close another window (e.g. plot window, test frame window); this is a known issue if using some versions of TKinter